Mash-hood/delCalApp/README.md

 ## How to run

-- For the Flutter demo; build and run the project normally
+- For the Flutter demo; run the project normally
-- For the Dart console version; Run "dart run delCalApp.dart" from the terminal
+- For the Dart console version; cd to the topmost directory and run "dart run delCalApp.dart" from the terminal